About Our Historic Michigan Inn

 Hidden Garden Cottages & Suites began its life as the home of Reuben Rogers, a ship captain and master boat builder.
 Rogers was born in Rochester, New York in 1840 and came to Saugatuck as a young boy.
 He married local girl, Sarah Snyder in 1868 and they raised three sons, Frank, Hosea and Van Dalson.

 In 1878, he formed a partnership with Charles Bird, a pharmacist whose drug store (now Landsharks) was opposite Rogers’ new home.
-Rogers & Bird build a dock and warehouse along the Kalamazoo River at the foot of Hoffman Street.
+Rogers & Bird built a dock and warehouse along the Kalamazoo River at the foot of Hoffman Street.
 The company designed and built many vessels including the “Bon Voyage,” the largest boat ever built in Saugatuck.
 153 feet in length and with a crew of 30, the ship was launched in 1890 with champagne, a band and a large crowd of well wishers.

 Originally built to transfer Michigan fruit to Chicago, the ship was eventually outfitted with cabins to accommodate the growing number of passengers who sought out the Michigan shoreline for rest and relaxation.